isomerpages/govtech-corp/media/technews/_posts/2019-02-16-post-How to get the most out of agile development.md

 is the final type of wastage.
 The best way to prevent overproduction is to build the smallest possible feature or product (MVP) and validate it before building a bigger and better version.</p>
-<p>Unfortunately, overproduction often happens because of <a href="https://medium.com/producthood/the-arrogance-of-building-a-perfect-product-25c4dd26ab41" rel="noopener noreferrer nofollow" target="_blank">product arrogance</a>.
+<p>Unfortunately, overproduction often happens because of product arrogance.
 Product owners and other stakeholders are often overly certain of their ideas and hypotheses and choose to skip the MVP to invest in a full-blown product.</p>